-Management has estimated the fair value of the Group's investment properties to be HK\$265,944 million at 31st December 2017, with a revaluation gain for the year ended 31st December 2017 recorded in the consolidated statement of profit or loss of HK\$25,331 million.
-External valuations were obtained in respect of 97% of the portfolio in order to support management's estimates.
-The valuations are dependent on certain key assumptions that require significant management judgement, including capitalisation rates and fair market rents.
+Valuations were obtained from third party valuers (the 'valuers') in respect of 97% of the remaining investment properties as at 31st December 2018.
+The valuations are dependent on certain key assumptions that require significant management judgement, including capitalisation rates and market rents.
 The valuations of investment properties under development are also dependent upon the estimated costs to complete and expected developer's profit margin.

-Our procedures in relation to management's valuation of investment properties included:
+Our procedures in relation to management's valuation of investment properties focused on the highest value properties and included:

-- Evaluation of the external property valuers' competence, capabilities and objectivity; - Assessing the methodologies used and the appropriateness of the key assumptions based on our knowledge of the property industry and using our in-house valuation experts; - Checking the accuracy of the rental data provided by the Group to the external property valuers by agreeing them on a sample basis to the Group's records; and - Assessing the appropriateness of the disclosures in the financial statements
+- Evaluation of the valuers' competence, capabilities and objectivity; - Attendance at meetings with the valuers to discuss the valuations and key assumptions used; - Review of the external valuation reports to assess the appropriateness of methodologies used; - Comparison of the capitalisation rates and market rents used by the valuers to an estimated range, determined by reference to publicly available information by our in-house valuation experts; and - Checking the accuracy of the rental data provided by management to the valuers by agreeing them on a sample basis to the Group's records.